 In a "best case" scenario, you may be able to persuade your friend or family member to see their general doctor or a mental health professional.
-You can offer to make the appointment, drive them or stay with them.
-Your support may make getting help a more likely outcome.
+You can offer to help them find the therapist or schedule a telehealth appointment.
+Your support increases the chance your loved one gets help.

 You may be able to convince them to call a hotline.
 There are hotlines and referral lines for people who are experiencing mental stress or who are suicidal.

 But remember, no matter how diplomatic you are, your message may not be heard.
 You may need to take further steps to ensure your loved one gets help and stays safe.